 God has a plan.
 He promises it to be a good plan.
 If my life doesn’t reflect God’s goodness, then I’ve probably been working my plan, not His.
 My reflection in the mirror revealed it was also time for a haircut.

 I had the same hairstylist for years.
 She knew exactly how to cut my hair, how short to go, and how close to the edge she could step.
-Now that I’m an hour away, and enjoy my country life, I have started trying hair stylists that are local.
-I always say the same thing to them, “Have fun!
-I like short and edgy, but just make sure I can go out in public with it.”
-They have my permission to be creative.
+Now that I’m an hour away, and living in the country, I have started trying hair stylists that are local.
+I always say the same thing, “Have fun!
+I like short and edgy, but just make sure I can go out in public.”
+They have permission to be creative.

 Change is all around us.
 We can embrace it, or resist it, but it’s a constant in our daily life.
-Sometimes a change will occur, and it will affect our circumstances.
+Sometimes a change will occur, and it will alter our circumstances.
 By then, we feel the need to ‘fix’ our problem instead of facing what caused it.
 Learning to self evaluate, and make changes prior to seeing the circumstance, is a better way to live.
-You get to be proactive in your life.
-Pick your life…don’t let it pick you.
+You get to be proactive in your life and make good choices.
+Otherwise, life will happen to you.

 So…the haircut.
 The stylist I met with obviously knows the secret of change.
-She cut my hair in a specific way, the smallest sections at a time, to lay exactly as she intended.
-I usually leave a salon, go home to wash my hair, and get it back to my normal style.
-What looks normal to me anyway.
-No matter how hard I try to style it now, it lays in the fashion to which she cut it.
+She cut my hair in a specific way, using the smallest sections at a time, to get them to lay exactly as she intended.
+I usually leave a salon and have to go home, and wash my hair to get it looking normal, but now, no matter how I try to style it, it lays in the fashion to which she cut it.
 Straight down and to the side, with a small spike at the crown.
-This frustrated me at first, but then I realized, I gave her permission to make a change.
+This was frustrating at first, but then realized, I gave her permission to make a change.

-Once you give yourself permission to change, things will fall into place.
-As long as I continue to style it the way she intended, it will look great!
-It’s when I start messing with it, and try reverting back the style I’m used to, it looks like a beaver that’s been electrocuted.
-Our lives have unlimited possibilities, and our God has no limits.
-It’s time to Let It Go and embrace what’s new.
-Quality of life you will enjoy the rest of your life.
+Once you give yourself permission to allow a change, things fall into place.
+As long as I continue to style it the way she intended, it’ll look great!
+It’s when I start messing with it, and try reverting back to the style I’m used to, it looks like a beaver has been electrocuted.
+Our lives have unlimited possibilities, and my God holds no limits.
+Today, it showed up in a haircut.